How to make Midnight Snacking healthy?

 Pizza: The all-time favourite pizza, with loads of cheese and bread, can significantly spike up the sugar levels.
 Instead, one can go for his/her own multigrain toasted pizza at home with a good choice of fresh vegetables and some healthy cheese.

-Here I have jotted down a list of healthy snacks which you could binge on at midnight.
+Here I have jotted down a list of healthy late night snacks which you could binge on.
 These are snacks especially for teenagers or youngsters who seldom like eating fruits.
+Some healthy late night snacks ideas are as follows:

 - 1/2 cup protein mix (a mixture that is easily available with nuts and seeds)